preesm/preesm.github.io/_tutos/06-advancedmemory.md

 2. Right-click on the new "Scripts" directory, and select "New->File".
 3. Name the new file "split.bsh"
 4. Double-click on "/Algo/top_display.diagram" to open the graph editor.
-5. In the graph editor, select the "Split" actor .
+5. Select the "Split" actor in the editor.
-6. Click on the Edit button of the "Memory script" property and select the file you just created.
+6. In the Properties view, click the "Edit" button in the "Memory script" section.
+7. In the wizard, select the "split.bsh" file and click OK.
-7. Save "top_display.diagram".
+8. Save "top_display.diagram".

 ### Scripting Syntax